Cloud-Computing-Spring-2025/handson-7-spark-structured-api-movie-ratings-analysis-SriLaxmiPrasannaJoginipelli/README.md

 # Movie Ratings Analysis

+## **Overview**

+In this assignment, you will leverage Spark Structured APIs to analyze a dataset containing employee information from various departments within an organization.
+Your goal is to extract meaningful insights related to employee satisfaction, engagement, concerns, and job titles.
+This exercise is designed to enhance your data manipulation and analytical skills using Spark's powerful APIs.

+## **Objectives**

+By the end of this assignment, you should be able to:

+1. **Data Loading and Preparation**: Import and preprocess data using Spark Structured APIs.
+2. **Data Analysis**: Perform complex queries and transformations to address specific business questions.
+3. **Insight Generation**: Derive actionable insights from the analyzed data.

 ## **Prerequisites**

 Before starting the assignment, ensure you have the following software installed and properly configured on your machine: